viperML/wrapper-manager/doc/content/_index.md

 ### Standalone application

-Wrapper-manager can be evaluated in any context that accepts a package, for example:
+Wrapper-manager can be evaluated in any context that accepts a package, like in `environment.systemPackages`, `users.users.my-user.packages`, `home.packages`, etc.

 ```nix
 # configuration.nix